 Lieutenant Mann was born in Syracuse, Indiana, May 15, 1854.
 He was appointed a cadet at the United States Military Academy and entered the class which graduated June 15, 1877.
 He was assigned to the 7th Cavalry and joined his troop, E, at Fort A. Lincoln, North Dakota, October 1st of that year.
 On July 4th of the next year he accompanied his troop on the march to Bear Butte, S. D., and later in the same summer, on the campaign against the Cheyennes in Dakota and Nebraska.
 Returning to Bear Butte he remained with his troop in the winter camp which preceded the building of Fort Meade in 1879.
 He remained on duty at Fort Meade until May, 1882, when he was detailed on special recruiting duty at Jefferson Barracks, Missouri, remaining on that duty until August, 1883.
 He was then transferred to troop G, stationed at Fort Leavenworth, Kansas.
 While stationed at that post he took the course in the Infantry and Cavalry School, graduating very high in his class.
 In 1885 his troop was ordered to Fort Keogh, M. T., for station.
 Having been ordered from that post to Fort Buford, D. T., to temporarily command troop “F,” he became partially paralyzed from exposure during the trip and never fully recovered, although he continued to zealously perform such duties as came to his lot.
 In 1886 his troop, was ordered overland to Fort Meade, S. D., and in 1887 was changed again to Fort Riley Kansas, from which time until his death, Lieutenant Mann continued almost uninterruptedly on duty at this post, performing various staff duties to the entire satisfaction of his superior officers, his aim being to well perform the duties of whatever detail came to him.
 He was promoted 1st Lieutenant July 22d, 1890, and assigned to troop H, at Fort Sill, I. T., but was transferred to troop K at this post, and accompanied his troop to Pine Ridge, S. D., for duty during the recent Indian troubles.
 He was engaged with hostile Indians at Wounded Knee, S. D., December 29, 1890, and conducted himself with marked ability and courage.
 On the following day he took part in the engagement on White Clay Creek, S. D., and while on the skirmish line with his troop, he received the wound which from complications caused his death on January 15, 1891, at 1:15 A.M.
 Lieutenant Mann gained the respect and esteem of all with whom he was associated.

-At the end of 1891 the Commanding General of the Army, Major General John M. Schofield, recognized a number of officers and soldiers that distinguished themselves during the Pine Ridge Campaign of 1890 – 1891.
-Lieutenant Mann was listed among these soldiers.
+At the end of 1891 the Commanding General of the Army, Major General John M. Schofield, recognized a number of officers and soldiers who distinguished themselves during the Pine Ridge Campaign of 1890 – 1891.
+Lieutenant Mann, thanks to Major Whitside’s testimony, was listed among these soldiers.

 The Major General Commanding takes pleasure in publishing in orders to the Army the names of the following officers and enlisted men who, during the year 1890 and in the recent campaign in South Dakota, distinguished themselves by “specially meritorious acts or conduct”: December 30, 1890.
 1st Lieutenant James D. Mann, 7th Cavalry (since deceased): For gallantry in action against hostile Sioux Indians, near the Catholic Mission, on White Clay Creek, South Dakota, where he was mortally wounded.